timotheeg/nestrischamps/readme.md

 3. Visit your personal renderers page to copy the renderer URL [https://nestrischamps.herokuapp.com/renderers](https://nestrischamps.herokuapp.com/renderers).
 I recommend using the layout `simple_1p` for a start
 4. Start playing the renderer should render your game.

-Note: Both page **must** be in their own windows.
-The producer cannot be a in background tab, or chrome would throttle its performance and your capture will be all choppy.
+Note: Both pages **must** be in their own windows.
+The producer cannot be a in background tab, or chrome would throttle its processing, and your capture would be all choppy.

+Read this additional [calibration guide](https://docs.google.com/document/d/1W7g536D6hWxRWWMO667dOY1fOm5HaO3XxskNSq7MA-k/edit) created by [aGameScout](https://www.twitch.tv/agamescout).

 ### OBS